hephaistionn/EventsManager/readme.md

 # EventManager
-This app is a events managers.
+This app is a events manager.

 # Tech
 * [Angular] - HTML enhanced for web apps!